 Other Work Permit Programs

-The BUNAC/CIEE work permits cannot be extended or renewed, but the following organizations may be able to assist with a different permit—if you already have a job offer.
+The CIEE work permit cannot be extended or renewed, but the following organizations may be able to assist with a different permit—if you already have a job offer.

-Work permit and placement programs are also offered by the American-Scandinavian Foundation, www.amsam.org, and CDS, www.cds.org.
+Work permit and placement programs are also offered by the American-Scandinavian Foundation, and Cultural Vistas.

 If you would you rather be placed in a job than find your own, or if you want a certain type of job, these programs may make it easier.
 Agencies should be willing to furnish you with names and telephone numbers of past participants.